jonathan-k-shapiro/particle-funhouse/README.md

 - [ ] Different types of randomizers
 - [ ] Color shifter (different from color picker; shift color according to, say, life_span)
 - [x] Config file passed on command line.
 Default to no config (to test defaults)
-- [ ] UI for dragging emitters around and recording positions